ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 context.Seal().
 The aad might be the entire "transcript" between the client and helper.]

-[OPEN ISSUE: Is it safe to generate the proof once, then secret-share between each (leader, helper) pair?
-Probably not in general, but maybe for Prio?]

 [OPEN ISSUE: allow server to send joint randomness in UploadStartResp, and then enforce uniqueness via double-spend state or something else (see issue#48).]